Undergraduate Course Catalog 2016-2017

 College of Liberal Arts Center for Study Abroad

 The College of Liberal Arts offers a number of managed study abroad programs that are administered by college faculty and the College of Liberal Arts Center for Study Abroad.
-These programs provide opportunities for liberal arts students as well as students in programs throughout the University to experience and learn about different cultures and, in non-English-speaking countries, to increase proficiency in a foreign language.
+These programs provide opportunities for liberal arts students as well as students in other colleges to experience and learn about different cultures and, in non-English-speaking countries, to increase proficiency in a foreign language.

 Because the college administers these programs, registration, finances, and other logistics are streamlined and simple.
 Students pay UNH tuition and a single program fee, which covers housing, excursions, and, in some cases, board.
-Most UNH student fees are waived.
-Students are guaranteed a full semester of credits (16) for the semester-long programs.
-Students are eligible for federal financial aid for the semester-long programs.
+Most UNH student fees are waived with the exception of the technology fee, a study abroad administration fee, and an international travel insurance fee.
+Students are guaranteed a full semester of credits (16) for the semester-long programs, and students are eligible for federal financial aid for the semester-long programs.

 Please see the list of eligibility requirements under Study Abroad Programs.

 The College of Liberal Arts Center for Study Abroad is located in 116 Murkland Hall.
-To learn more about any of the following programs, visit the Center or contact Lisa Mulvey, College of Liberal Arts study abroad coordinator, firstname.lastname@example.org or email@example.com, (603) 862-3962.
+To learn more about any of the following programs, visit the Center or contact Jim Parsons, College of Liberal Arts study abroad coordinator, email@example.com or firstname.lastname@example.org, (603) 862-3962.

-London, England: Fall and/or spring courses in the British studies, the arts, humanities, and a wide range of other subjects at Regent’s College, London.
+London, England: Fall and/or spring courses in British studies, the arts, humanities, social sciences, business, and a wide range of other subjects at Regent’s University, London.

 Faculty Director: Douglas Lanier, email@example.com, (603) 862-3796, 12A Hamilton Smith Hall.

-Dijon, France: Academic year, spring, or summer study of French language and other liberal arts courses at the Université de Bourgogne, Dijon.
+Dijon, France: Academic year, spring, or summer study of French language and other liberal arts courses (in French) at the Université de Bourgogne, Dijon.

 Faculty Director: Burt Feintuch, email@example.com, (603) 862-4356, 23 Huddleston Hall.

-Budapest, Hungary: Spring term program focusing on modern Hungarian and Central European history and culture at Corvinus University.
+Budapest, Hungary: Spring-term program focusing on the humanities, and modern Hungarian and Central European history and culture at Corvinus University.

 Faculty Director: Stephen Trzaskoma, firstname.lastname@example.org, (603) 862-3648, 306 Murkland Hall.

-Ascoli Piceno, Italy: Summer, semester, or full-year study in the humanities and social sciences at the UNH-in-Italy campus.
+Ascoli Piceno, Italy: Summer, semester, or full-year study in the humanities, social sciences, and Italian language and culture at the UNH-in-Italy campus.

-Granada, Spain: Fall or spring semester study in Spanish and other disciplines at the Centro de Lenguas Modernas of the University of Granada.
+Granada, Spain: Spring semester Spanish language immersion program with courses focusing on Spanish language and other disciplines at the Centro de Lenguas Modernas of the University of Granada.